 How to recover data from a corrupted external hard drive with AnyRecover?

-Step 1: After installing and launching AnyRecover on your computer, select “External Device Recovery”.
+Step 1.
+After installing and launching AnyRecover on your computer, connect your external hard drive, then select the device you want to recover data from.

 After recovering your data, you can go ahead and format the corrupted hard drive to fix its problems.
 For this, follow the steps below: